amanouz-mounir/Classification-of-Aviation-Incident-reports/README.md

 - **LightGBM**: Gradient boosting framework for structured data
 - **XGBoost**: Extreme gradient boosting for high-performance classification
 - **RNN**: Recurrent neural network for sequence processing
+- **MAPIE + Random Forest**: Uncertainty quantification method combined with ensemble learning for robust predictions

+## 🔍 About the BERT Model

+The BERT model used in this project is **not included in this GitHub repository** due to its large size.

-- **MAPIE**: Not implemented due to compatibility issues with the model save
+Similarly, the **MAPIE + Random Forest**, and **RNN** models are not included here due to compatibility issues with the model save.

+📦 If you would like to obtain any of these models, please feel free to contact me directly by email.

+Thank you for your understanding!